jjdavis/wordfreq/README.md

 ## Improvements

-The testing points out that a naive definition of a word leads to curious results, so a simple improvement would be to filter out nonprintable character before running `awk`.
+The testing points out that a naive definition of a word leads to curious results with nonprintable characters, so a simple improvement would be to filter out nonprintable character before running `awk`.

-The current application also considers lowercase 'a' and uppercase 'A' two distinct words.
+The current application counts lowercase 'a' and uppercase 'A' as two distinct words.
 Since there are arguments both for preserving case and folding case, the app probably should take an option to let users decide which they prefer.

-The application also considers, say, 'said' and 'said.' distinct words.
-The app probably should remove punctuation, though that could also be an option the user could specify.
+The application also considers, say, 'said' and 'said.' as distinct words.
+The app probably should remove punctuation, though that could also be a user option.

-Ideally the application would let users specify their own definition of a word, though how to do that without requiring users to be experts in the Dark Art of regular expressions could be challenging.
+Ideally the application would let users specify their own definition of a word, though it would be challenging to implement that without requiring users to be experts in the Dark Art of regular expressions.